-The Following Distance Alert (FDA) provides both audible and visual alerts whenever the time between your vehicle and the vehicle ahead is less than one and a half (11⁄2) seconds and getting closer.
+The Following Distance Alert (FDA) provides both audible and visual alerts whenever the time between your vehicle and the vehicle ahead is less than one and a half (1.5) seconds and getting closer.
 Once the audible alert is given, the driver should increase the distance between his/her vehicle and the vehicle ahead until the audible alert stops.
-The FDA is ready to alert the driver whenever the vehicle is moving above 5 mph (8km/h).
+The FDA is ready to alert the driver whenever the vehicle is moving above five (5) mph.
 If the following distance continues to decrease, the driver will hear more rapid audible alerts.
 When the FDA reaches its highest level, typically a red LED also illuminates on the instrument cluster.
 The FDA may be accompanied by a visual alert.

-11⁄2 seconds is the system default and may vary by fleet/OEM.
+1.5 seconds is the system default and may vary by fleet/OEM.

-Stationary Object Alert (SOA) - The Bendix® Wingman® ACB system will give up to three (3) seconds alert time when approaching a detected, sizable, stationary object with metallic (radar-reflective) surfaces in your lane of travel.
-This alert indicates that a collision with a stationary object is likely and the driver must immediately act to potentially avoid - or lessen the severity of - a collision.
-The SOA is ready to alert the driver whenever the vehicle is moving above 10 mph (16 km/h).
+- Stationary Object Alert (SOA) The Bendix[®] Wingman[®] Advanced[TM] system will give up to a three (3) second alert when approaching a detected, sizable, stationary object with metallic (radar-reflective) surfaces in your lane of travel.
+This alert indicates that a collision with a stationary object is likely.
+The driver must immediately act to potentially avoid, or lessen the severity of, a collision.
+The SOA is ready to alert the driver whenever the vehicle is moving above ten (10) mph. - Due to the inherent limitations of radar technology, the Stationary Object Alert System may alert in response to stationary objects not in the vehicle lane of travel.
+These objects may include bridges, signs, parked vehicles and traffic lights.
+Braking or throttle intervention will not occur in response to stationary objects.
+The driver remains responsible for safely controlling the vehicle at all times by appropriately applying the brakes, steering or throttle as needed.

 The driver should be especially careful when approaching certain types of vehicles and objects.
-The Wingman ACB radar may not be able to detect objects with limited metal surfaces (such as recreational vehicles, horse-drawn buggies, motorcycles, logging trailers, etc).
+The Wingman Advanced radar may not be able to detect objects with limited metal surfaces (such as recreational vehicles, horse-drawn buggies, motorcycles, logging trailers, etc).
 NOTE: Entering a curve may reduce the alert time to less than three (3) seconds.

-- Pedestrians, Animals, Non-metallic or Limited-metallic Objects The Wingman ACB system will not warn or react to pedestrians, animals, and non-metallic objects.
-The system may not warn or react to limited-metallic objects (such as recreational vehicles, horse-drawn buggies, motorcycles, logging trailers, etc). - Other Metallic Objects Other objects that the radar may detect in, or close to, the vehicle's path (such as crash barriers, guard rails, construction zone barricades, tunnel entrances, etc.) may impair the function of the radar.
+Pedestrians, Animals, Non-metallic or Limited-metallic Objects - The Wingman Advanced system will not warn or react to pedestrians, animals, and non-metallic objects.
+The system may not warn or react to limited-metallic objects (such as recreational vehicles, horse-drawn buggies, motorcycles, logging trailers, etc).
+Metallic Objects May Impair the Radar - Objects that are radar-reflective - such as crash barriers, guard rails, construction zone barricades, and tunnel entrances - may impair the function of the radar.

-Brake Overuse Alert - The Bendix® Wingman® ACB system provides a warning when the system is intervening and using the foundation brakes excessively.
+A Brake Overuse Alert - The Bendix[®] Wingman[®] Advanced[TM] system provides a warning when the system is intervening and using the foundation brakes excessively.
 Overuse of the foundation brakes can lead to the brakes overheating and a potential loss of braking performance caused by brake fade.
 Using cruise control on downhill runs will cause this alert to be activated.